sejabu/Ethernia/docs/Readme.md

-# Digital Will Smart Contract Documentation
+# ETHERNIA Smart Contract Documentation

 ## Overview
 The Digital Will smart contract enables users to create and manage digital wills for cryptocurrency assets.
 It allows testators to specify beneficiaries, distribute assets, and requires periodic proof-of-life confirmations.